 ‘The solar system consists of the sun and its nine planets.’
 All of us read this statement in our schools in a chapter named ‘The Solar System’.
 And then, all of a sudden, in the year 2006, this became false when Pluto was demoted from ‘planethood’ and put under the category of dwarf planets.
 Only, it wasn’t done very suddenly, but the debate started long ago in the year 1992.
-Let us learn a few interesting facts about Pluto.
+Let us learn a few facts about this dwarf planet now.

 - Pluto was discovered in 1930 by a young research scientist Clyde Tombaugh.
 His ashes are aboard the New Horizons, the first spacecraft to fly by Pluto.

 - Pluto was given its name by an eleven-year-old girl from Oxford, England.
 She proposed the name of the Roman God of the underworld.

 - Pluto is the largest dwarf planet and the second heaviest after Eris.

 - There are 5 known moons of Pluto, which itself is smaller than many moons of the planets in the solar system, including ours.